br3ndonland/R-proteomics-Nrf1/README.md

   - [![Binder](https://mybinder.org/badge.svg)](https://mybinder.org/v2/gh/br3ndonland/R-proteomics-Nrf1/master?urlpath=rstudio) RStudio
   - Open [R-proteomics-Nrf1.Rmd](R-proteomics-Nrf1.Rmd) from within RStudio.
   - Click knit (at the top of the source code viewer).
   - The RStudio project file [R-proteomics-Nrf1.Rproj](R-proteomics-Nrf1.Rproj) can also be opened from within Binder RStudio, though I would discourage this. *Beware:* RStudio in Binder will recognize the Packrat library associated with the project, and will attempt to install all required packages.
-It could take up to an hour, in which time you could have already installed Anaconda, R, and RStudio on your computer.
+Package installation doesn't seem to work correctly within the Binder.
+It could take over an hour to install all the packages, in which time you could have already installed Anaconda, R, and RStudio on your computer, run the analysis, and gotten groceries.

 ## Results